The Cavender-Farris-Neyman Model with a Molecular Clock: The CFN-MC Model

 Substituting the identities in Equation (\ref{eqn:nodeparamrep}) into $\hat{p}(1,1,1,0,1,0)$, and applying the fact that if $l$ is a leaf of $T$ then $a_i^l = 1$ for $i=0,1$ yields

 Substituting the new parameters, $b_0^v$ and $b_1^v$ as defined in Equation (\ref{eqn:bparams}) yields

 as needed. \end{example}

-Note that in this parametrization of the Fourier coordinates, two labelings of the leaves with group elements $(i_1, \dots, i_n)$ and $(j_1, \dots, j_n)$ have the same top-sets if and only if $\hat{p}(i_1, \dots, i_n) = \hat{p}(j_1, \dots, j_n)$.
-Therefore, we can pass to new coordinates that are indexed by valid top-sets of collections of disjoint paths in $T$.
+Note that two labelings of the leaves with group elements $(i_1, \dots, i_n)$ and $(j_1, \dots, j_n)$ have the same top-sets if and only if $\hat{p}(i_1, \dots, i_n) = \hat{p}(j_1, \dots, j_n)$.
+Therefore, Equation (\ref{eqn:fourierparam2}) allows us to define new coordinates that are indexed by valid top-sets of path systems in $T$.
 These coordinates are in the polynomial ring

 where $(i_1, \dots, i_n)$ ranges over all elements of $\zeven$.
-By applying this change of coordinates, we effectively quotient by the linear relations among the $\hat{p}$ coordinates that arise from the fact that their parametrizations in terms of the $b_i^v$ parameters are equal, and restrict our attention to equivalences classes of labelings in $\zeven$ with the same top-sets.
+By applying this change of coordinates, we effectively quotient by the linear relations among the $\hat{p}$ coordinates that arise from the fact that their parametrizations in terms of the $b_i^v$ parameters are equal.
+This restricts our attention to equivalences classes of labelings in $\zeven$ with the same top-sets.

-\begin{definition} Label the interior vertices of $T$ with $v_1, \dots, v_{n-1}$.
+\begin{definition} Label the internal nodes of $T$ with $v_1, \dots, v_{n-1}$.
 The \textit{CFN-MC ideal} $I_T$ is the kernel of the map

-where $(k_1, \dots, k_{n-1})$ ranges over all indicator vectors corresponding to top-sets of collections of disjoint paths in $T$. \end{definition}
+where $(k_1, \dots, k_{n-1})$ ranges over all indicator vectors corresponding to top-sets of path systems in $T$. \end{definition}

 Note that the polynomials in the ideal $I_T$ evaluate to zero for every choice of parameters in the CFN-MC model for the tree $T$.
 In particular, these polynomials are \emph{phylogenetic invariants} of the CFN-MC model.
 Another important observation is that $I_T$ is the kernel of a monomial map.
 This implies that $I_T$ is a \textit{toric ideal} and can be analyzed from a combinatorial perspective.